Timbale (food): Cultural references

 "There is none like him, none," said Kipper, moistening the lips with the tip of the tongue and looking like a wolf that has just spotted its Russian peasant.
 "He stands alone."

+See also The Blind Assassin (2000) by Atwood:

+"...the twelve course dinners that went along with it: celery and salted nuts first, chocolates at the end.
+Consommé, rissoles, timbales, the fish, the roast, the cheese, the fruit, hothouse grapes draped over the etched-glass epergne.
+Railway-hotel food, I think of it now; ocean liner food..."